-Underpinning a Grange education is providing an atmosphere in which all children can thrive.
-Central to this is a staff body who devote great energy to celebrating the successes achieved whilst supporting each individual through more difficult times.
-On a day-to-day basis all students are supported by their form tutor and in the Senior School this is supplemented with twice yearly one-to-one mentor sessions.
-These offer an invaluable insight in to the well-being of every child and a time to reflect upon their time at school with the person responsible for their pastoral care.
-In addition to the curriculum Personal, Social and Health Education (PSHE) programme, form teachers continue to teach one period of PSHE to their form once a fortnight, again reinforcing the bond between teacher and form, whilst enabling tutors to tackle issues that are pressing for their tutees.
-Regular pastoral meetings at both Junior and Senior level maintain the individual support but also community spirit that typifies a Grange education.
+Underpinning a Grange education is the commitment to creating an atmosphere in which all children can thrive.
+Central to this is a dedicated staff body that invests great energy in celebrating students' successes while providing unwavering support during more challenging times.
+An integral part of this support is the enhanced expert pastoral team, ensuring that students receive timely and effective care.
+This team works alongside form tutors to address the diverse needs of every child, ensuring no concern goes unattended.

+On a day-to-day basis, all students are supported by their form tutor, and in the Senior School, this is further enhanced by twice-yearly one-to-one mentor sessions.
+These provide invaluable insights into each child's wellbeing and offer an opportunity for reflection on their school experience with the person directly responsible for their pastoral care.

+The Personal, Social, and Health Education (PSHE) programme complements this support.
+Form teachers continue to teach one period of PSHE to their form once a fortnight, fostering stronger teacher-student bonds and addressing issues relevant to their tutees.
+Regular pastoral meetings at both Junior and Senior levels, guided by the expert pastoral team, ensure every child benefits from both individual attention and the community spirit that defines a Grange education.

-REPORT OF THE GOVERNORS AND STRATEGIC REPORT FOR THE YEAR ENDED 31 AUGUST 2023
+REPORT OF THE GOVERNORS AND STRATEGIC REPORT FOR THE YEAR ENDED 31 AUGUST 2024